Tidal capture and repeating partial tidal disruption events of giant stars: Conclusion

 \section{Conclusion}

-We performed hydrodynamic simulations of the pTDE of giant stars and found that the dynamical evolution of remnant material during this process exhibits significant differences compared to main-sequence stars.
+We performed hydrodynamic simulations of the pTDEs of giant stars and found that the dynamical evolution of remnant material during this process is significantly different compared to main-sequence stars.
 When $\beta$ is small, the remnant material from the partially disrupted giant star behaves similarly to that of a main-sequence star, gaining a kick velocity and becoming more unbound in its orbit.
 However, the giant star can survive at larger $\beta$, in which case the remnant material after disruption remains bound to the SMBH.

-Although the outcomes of dynamical evolution differ, the changes in orbital energy after the disruption of giant stars still exhibit a strong correlation with asymmetric mass loss, similar to main-sequence stars.
+Although the outcomes of dynamical evolution differ, the changes in orbital energy after the disruption of giant stars are still strongly correlated with the asymmetric mass loss, similar to main-sequence stars.
 This suggests they share a similar evolutionary mechanism, where the variation in orbital energy arises from the difference in interaction between the remnant material and the mass lost through the Lagrange points $L_1$ and $L_2$.
-And it rules out the model by \cite{2025MNRAS.542L.110C} where the energy change arises from the drift of the maximum density position due to the evolution of remnant matter density, followed by the reformation of the remnant core at the density maximum.
+And it rules out the model by \cite{2025MNRAS.542L.110C}, according to which the energy change arises from the drift of the maximum density position due to the evolution of remnant matter density, followed by the reformation of the remnant core at the density maximum.

 Nevertheless, the magnitude of the orbital energy changes in the simulations and its dependence on $\beta$ still contradict the predictions of the both current models, as they yield smaller energy variations and a more gradual dependence on $\beta$.
-Given that the current model only roughly accounts for the gravitational potential between the remnant and lost matter or their instantaneous interactions during disruption \citep{2024ApJ...977...80C,2013ApJ...771L..28M}, the discrepancy with the simulation results implies the need to consider longer term interactions between the remnant and lost matter, where the presence of a dense core may play a non-negligible role.
+Given that the current model only roughly accounts for the gravitational potential between the remnant and lost matter or their instantaneous interactions during disruption \citep{2024ApJ...977...80C,2013ApJ...771L..28M}, the discrepancy with the simulation results implies the need to consider longer-term interactions between the remnant and lost matter, where the presence of a dense core may play a non-negligible role.